 What to do in B&H

 Hiking and walking through the highlands and experiencing the ancient lifestyles thriving in the mountainous area is an unforgettable experience.
-Whitewater rafting and kayaking down some of Europe’s most challenging rivers is our specialty – and the fun is for novice and pro’s alike.
-BiH is also home to world class fly fishing rivers and hosts a rich population of bears, wolves, chamois, eagles and deer for wildlife observation.
-From mountain biking to paragliding, Mother Nature has gifted us with a great abundance of stunning scenery and a magnificent outback that have been explored by few.
+Whitewater rafting and kayaking down some of Europe’s most challenging rivers is our specialty – and the fun is for novices and pros alike.
+BiH is also home to world-class fly-fishing rivers and hosts a rich population of bears, wolves, chamois, eagles, and deer for wildlife observation.
+From mountain biking to paragliding, Mother Nature has gifted us with a great abundance of stunning scenery and a magnificent outback that has been explored by few.

 Treat yourself to the sweet taste of nature and the excitement and serenity of our untouched wilderness.
 Come Discover your next adventure!

-Although there are a small number of low-cost airlines yet flying to Sarajevo, we make up for it with high quality, low-cost accommodation and dining.
+Although there are a small number of low-cost airlines yet flying to Sarajevo, we make up for it with high quality, low-cost accommodation, and dining.
 If your looking for a new, quick getaway over an extended weekend, look no further.
-Sarajevo is the fastest changing city in Europe.
+Sarajevo is the fastest-changing city in Europe.
 Embracing both its eastern and western traditions, Sarajevo will charm you with its oriental old town and bustling Austro-Hungarian center.
-With dozens of new hotels and a lively nightlife there is never a dull moment in this tiny capital city.
-Check out the year round festival schedule or just come to wander the tiny Ottoman quarters and indulge in a taste of the orient right in the heart of Europe.
-Visit Sarajevo, a city close to heart.
+With dozens of new hotels and lively nightlife, there is never a dull moment in this tiny capital city.
+Check out the year-round festival schedule or just come to wander the tiny Ottoman quarters and indulge in a taste of the orient right in the heart of Europe.
+Visit Sarajevo, a city close to your heart.

-To so the least, there is never a dull moment in Sarajevo.
-Here is a list of the cities yearly festivals:
+To so the least, there is never a dull moment in our country.
+Here is a list of a few yearly festivals:

 - Sarajevo Fashion Week (November)

 - Sarajevo Winter-arts festival (February/March)

 - Kozara Ethno festival – Kozara NP (June – July)